5. There were doings at Griboedov's

 Dachas

-Until the end of the twentieth century the dacha was a coveted, but also an uncomfortable possession.
+Until the end of the twentieth century the dacha was a coveted, but also uncomfortable possession.
 Living on the dacha was associated by the authorities with doing nothing and with the unproductive use of land.
 According to the communist ideology free time should be spent to the advancement of the socialist society and the personal development to become a good citizen.
 But, like in many other situations, faithful officials, military officers and writers could enjoy it fully.

 Click here to read more about the Russians and their dachas